codsen/codsen.com/src/os/email-comb.md

 WEAKNESSES:

-- This is typical for non-parsing programs — broken code normally breaks parsers and when using parser-based programs, that's how you find out something's wrong with your code.
-EmailComb, being a non-parsing program, will never break!
+- Broken code causes parsers _throw_ errors — that's how you find out something's wrong with your code in parser-based programs.
+But EmailComb, being a non-parsing program, will never _throw_!
 That means, you have to find other means (like _linters_) to detect, is your code broken.
 This might be a strength or a weakness, depends how you look at it.
 - **Does not support external stylesheets** or JS injecting more classes (because it's an email development-oriented tool)

 COMPETITORS: